timobogaarts/jax-pn/README.md

-# bbax
+# jax-pn
-Utility for creating and running 1D simulations of a breeding blanket using autodifferentiable PN methods.
+Utility for creating and running 1D neutron multigroup simulations using autodifferentiable PN methods.